AysunSoylu/frontend-growth-projects/README.md

 #Creating a Web Page
 This project includes our CV, projects completed, a visual of ourselves and links to our social media profiles.

+# Blog Page Created
+In this project, a blog page of our own was created, articles were written about topics related to home decoration, communication with children in child development, ways to access correct information, visuals were added and the necessary resources were used.